opentechschool-zurich/cpp-co-learning/topics/games/monkey-keg/Richard/sliding-tiles/Readme.md

 To build the software click Build > Build Solution from the menu.
 (Be sure not to have the game open or the build will fail to overwrite the exe file "LINK1168: Cannot open ... for writing".)

 You should now have a sliding-tiles.exe file in the sliding-tiles/build/Debug directory.
-Happy gaming!
+You can run it from that directory or start it with the debugger (green triangle or F5).

+To run the unit tests.
+Right click in the Solution Explorer on "unit-tests" and pick "Set as StartUp project".
+Now you can run them without the debugger by pressing Ctrl-F5 or perhaps with the debugger by pressing F5 (but the terminal window closes on you then).

 ## Doxygen Documentation
 ```bash